joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 A prospect is someone who has expressed a more specific interest in working with you.
 "Prospect" is short for "prospective client".
 This might include:

-- Emailing you to inquire about your services
+- Emailing you to inquire specifically about your services
 - Filling out a service-specific contact form on your website
 - Contacting you after a referral from someone who knows about your work

-So you'll need a way to generate leads.
+You'll need a way to generate leads.
 There are lots of ways to do this.
 I've vetted and profiled the best ones here: [http://trustvelocity.com](http://trustvelocity.com).

-# A Habit-Based Method For Earning Trust
+# Asset 3: A Habit-Based Method For Earning Trust

-You'll also need at least one way of building trust with leads.
+You'll also need at least one way of earning trust from leads.
 Sometimes you can earn sufficient trust *while* generating the lead, and sometimes it takes time *after* someone has become a lead to earn their trust.

-I believe that wherever possible, the activities you carry out to generate leads and earn trust with those leads should be _habitual_ for you.
+I believe that wherever possible, the activities you carry out to generate leads and earn trust from those leads should be _habitual_ for you.
 The two most damaging marketing failures I see with the kind of people I work with are a failure to focus sufficiently, and a failure to build a lead generation/trust-earning habit, and so as a result they go very long periods of time without doing either, and it causes a predictable feast-famine cycle.
 Of course, these activities won't start out being habitual.
 You have to form the habit!
 And it may take more than 90 days of what feels like challenging work to form certain habits.
 But it's worth it.

 ## Earning Trust *While* Generating The Lead

-Some lead generation activities have the effect of both generating a lead _and_ at the same time earning trust with that lead.
+Some lead generation activities have the effect of both generating a lead _and_ at the same time earning trust from that lead.

-These activities have one thing in common: they tend to involve your voice, and the more socially risky the situation, the faster trust can be earned:
+These activities have one thing in common: they tend to involve your voice, and the more socially risky the situation, the faster trust can be earned.
+Some examples:

 - Conference talk
 - Guest webinar expert on a known, trusted person's webinar
-- Solo webinar
+- Solo webinar where you're the sole presenter
-- Host in-person educational event
+- Host an in-person educational event
 - A live or only lightly-edited media interview
 - Podcast guest appearance